An Incident at the Opera Ball on Mardi Gras in 1778: Monday, 16 March 1778: The duel in the Bois de Boulogne

 Ended the duel at the crucial moment, allowing the princes to save face: Alexandre-Charles-Emmanuel de Crussol, Chevalier de Crussol, portrayed by Élisabeth Vigée Le Brun in 1787.

-As arranged, the Comte d'Artois and the Duc de Bourbon met by chance at the Porte des Princes in the Bois de Boulogne.
-The Comte d'Artois was on horseback, the Duc de Bourbon was on foot.
-Both were accompanied by their guard captains.
-The Comte d'Artois by Alexandre-Charles-Emmanuel de Crussol-Florensac, Chevalier de Crussol, and the Duc de Bourbon by Louis Hurault de Vibraye, Marquis de Vibraye (1733–1802).
-The Comte d'Artois got off his horse and said to the Duc de Bourbon with a smile on his face: "Monsieur, the public claims that we are looking for each other."
-The Duc de Bourbon also smiled, took off his hat and replied: "Monsieur, I am here to receive your orders."
+As arranged, the Comte d'Artois and the Duc de Bourbon met "by chance" at the Porte des Princes in the Bois de Boulogne.
+The Comte d'Artois was on horseback, while the Duc de Bourbon was on foot, each accompanied by his captain of the guard: the Comte d'Artois by Alexandre-Charles-Emmanuel de Crussol-Florensac, Chevalier de Crussol, and the Duc de Bourbon by Louis Hurault de Vibraye, Marquis de Vibraye (1733–1802).
+The Comte d'Artois dismounted and said to the Duc de Bourbon with a smile, "Monsieur, the public asserts that we are in search of one another."
+The Duc de Bourbon also smiled, removed his hat and replied, "Monsieur, I present myself to receive your commands."

 They played the game.
-They both took up their swords when the Duc de Bourbon said to the Comte d'Artois with a wink: "Don't go 'en garde', Monsieur, when the sun blinds you."
-The Comte d'Artois smiled and said: "You are right.
-There are no leaves on the trees yet."
-Whereupon they both took their swords under their arms and went to a nearby wall where there was some shade.
-When they reached the wall, they both took off their spurs and shirts and began to cross blades.
-However, the fighting took place with less seriousness than is usual in a duel.
-When the Chevalier de Crussol thought that the Duc de Bourbon was wounded under the arm, he interrupted the fight.
-He then looked at the Duc de Bourbon's guard captain, the Marquis de Vibraye, who agreed with the Chevalier de Crussol that this was enough.
-With the consent of the two princes the duel was declared over and the princes hug each other warmly.
+Both took up their swords when the Duc de Bourbon said to the Comte d'Artois with a wink, "Pray, do not go 'en garde', Monsieur, whilst the sun dazzles you."
+The Comte d'Artois smiled and replied, "Indeed, you are right; the trees have as yet no leaves."
+Whereupon they both placed their swords under their arms and withdrew to a nearby wall, where there was shade and less public observation.
+Upon reaching it, they removed their spurs and shirts and began to cross blades.
+However, the fighting was conducted with less seriousness than is usual in a duel.
+When the Chevalier de Crussol thought that the Duc de Bourbon had been wounded under the arm, he interrupted the fight.
+He then looked to the Duc de Bourbon's captain of the guard, the Marquis de Vibraye, who agreed that this was sufficient.
+With the consent of the two princes, the duel was declared over, and they embraced warmly.

-"I thought he [the Duc de Bourbon] was injured, and I went forward to ask the princes to suspend."
+"I believed him [the Duc de Bourbon] to be injured, and I approached to request of the princes that they suspend."